CLCStriders/striders/_posts/2019-05-28-from-10k-to-100-miles-striders-cover-all-the-distances.md

   - Edinburgh Marathon
   - London Vitality 10k
 ---
-Here&#8217;s a late May race round-up &#8230;
+Here's a late May race round-up &#8230;

 **Chester 100-mile trail ultra-marathon**
 **Saturday 18 May 2019**

-Tackling an event that was double the distance of anything he&#8217;d done before, CLC Striders’ **Rob Bircher** knew he was in for a challenge at the Chester Trail 100-mile ultra.
+Tackling an event that was double the distance of anything he'd done before, CLC Striders’ **Rob Bircher** knew he was in for a challenge at the Chester Trail 100-mile ultra.
 Starting at 6:00am at Waverton Village Hall, the runners headed out along the River Dee, visiting various checkpoints at 7.5, 12.5, 22, 35, and 48 miles.
 Rob made good time, easily arriving at the checkpoints within the cut-off limits, taking in the Old Dee Bridge, the North Cheshire Way and the Sandstone Trail along the way.

 The second half of the ultra trail was a whole lot tougher and hillier, but Rob continued to make all the checkpoints within the cut-offs.
 And then the rain came down as it got darker.
 This was Rob’s first experience of going through the night, and the fact he was absolutely soaked added an added challenge, especially for his feet.
 The final 15 to 20 miles back along the river Dee through soaked grass and stinging nettles were extremely tough before coming back onto canal tow-paths for the final stretch.